 Scratch quality vocals are usually lesser than the quality of a demo.
-Demos are usually recorded when the songwriter has a near-final or final version of their song that is either being sung by someone not intended for the final song or being recorded in quality that is not as high as a professional studio would be.
-Although it's not uncommon to find a difference between a demo and a final master, the intent of demo vocals is usually way more serious than scratch vocals.
+Demos are recorded when the songwriter has a near-final or final version of their song that is either being sung by someone not intended for the final song or being recorded in quality that is not as high as a professional studio would be.
+The intent of demo vocals is usually way more serious than scratch vocals.
 Some demo vocals wind up still being used in the final master of a song after some mixing edits.

 Related Post: What Is Demo Quality And When Does It Work Best?